vaneenige/webgl-structure/README.md

 This workflow is based on ES6 techniques and useful tools to make development of your THREE.js application as easy as possible!

 #### Global variables
 Variables in ES6 can be made easily accessible by using `imports`.
-Importing one of the object below gives you the opportunity change them in one place and use them in another (they will update automatically).
+Importing one of the objects below gives you the opportunity to change them in one place and use them in another (these will update automatically).

 * **Defaults:** Used to store all THREE.js object: scene, renderer, camera and an object for structure elements like geometries and materials.
 These can be used in the GUI to update them in real-time.